 This plant thrives outside in areas like southern California and requires plenty of bright light and warmth.
 In cooler climates, container-grown Grevilleas may be brought inside in fall and returned to the patio or yard when temperatures warm in late spring.

 Discover how to grow a Grevillea houseplant so you can enjoy the graceful form and colorful flowers as an attractive accent plant to your home.

 Grevillea Plant Facts

 Grevillea requires temperatures above 45 F. (7 C.).
-It is not a frost hardy plant and should be brought indoors where temperatures receive freezes.
+It is not a frost-hardy plant and should be brought indoors where temperatures freeze.